-III.
+IV.
 CONCLUSION.

-Defendant's Motion to Stay should clearly be denied.
-The subject Arbitration Clause is void as a matter of law.
-In addition, the clause is both procedurally and substantively unconscionable and the clause is therefore unenforceable.
-The AMA, the ABA and the AAA have all come out against clauses like the one at issue in this case.
+Defendant's Motion to Stay should clearly have been denied.
+The subject Arbitration unconscionable and the clause is therefore unenforceable.
+The Ohio Department of Health,

+Clause is void as a matter of law.
+In addition, the clause is both procedurally and substantively enforcement of clauses like the one at issue in this case.
 There is currently legislation making its way through Congress to outlaw these clauses nationwide.
-The subject Arbitration Clause is unenforceable, as there was no meeting of the minds and no consideration.
-The subject arbitration clause violates Federal Law.
+The Arbitration is to be conducted in accordance with the National Arbitration Forum Mediation Rules and the NAF